ruby/www.ruby-lang.org/en/documentation/installation/index.md

 More information about Ruby and its surrounding ecosystem on FreeBSD can be found on the [FreeBSD Ruby Project website][freebsd-ruby].

 ### OpenBSD
 {: #openbsd}

-OpenBSD as well as its distribution adJ, have packages for the three major versions of Ruby.
+OpenBSD as well as its distribution adJ has packages for the three major versions of Ruby.
 The following command allows you to see the available versions and to install one:

 {% highlight sh %}
 $ doas pkg_add ruby
 {% endhighlight %}

-You can install simultanously several major versions, because their binaries have different names (e.g. ruby27, ruby26, etc).
+You can install multiple major versions side by side, because their binaries have different names (e.g. `ruby27`, `ruby26`).

-The `HEAD` branch of the OpenBSD's ports collection could have for this platform the most recent version of Ruby some days after it is released.
+The `HEAD` branch of the OpenBSD ports collection might have the most recent version of Ruby for this platform some days after it is released, see
-See [directory lang/ruby in the most recent ports collection][openbsd-current-ruby-ports]
+[directory lang/ruby in the most recent ports collection][openbsd-current-ruby-ports].

 ### Ruby on OpenIndiana